 1> reset all LBT_COUNTERs.

+Editor’s Notes: FFS whether pending DSRs should be cancelled upon MAC reset.

 If a Sidelink specific reset of the MAC entity is requested for a PC5-RRC connection by upper layers, the MAC entity shall: